-To learn more about our strategic goals, please review the corporate documents available at: osteopathy.org.uk, including the GOsC Strategic Plan and our Annual Reports.
+To learn more about our strategic priorities, please review the corporate documents available at: osteopathy.org.uk, including the GOSC Strategy.

 Our values

 We work collaboratively to be an influential and respectful regulator with an evidence-informed approach.

 Collaborative: We work with our stakeholders to ensure patients and osteopaths are at the centre of our approach to regulation.